subalterngames/mishnahbot/README.md

 # ![](logo_small.png)Mishnabot

 Mishnabot is a Discord bot that posts a random mishnah sugye once per day.
+The bilingual Mishnah text was scraped from [Sefaria](https://www.sefaria.org/texts).

 # Covenant